RuthMitty/RuthMitty/README.md

--  *Fun fact* I took me almost two years and many tries to complete Ocarina of Time, but It was worth it 🕹️
+-  *Fun fact* It took me almost two years and many tries to complete Ocarina of Time, but It was worth it 🕹️
 - The Secret Life of Waltter Mitty 💼✈️ and Interestellar 🌌 are life changing movies for me